santiagoposse/Assessing-LMMs-Capabilities-at-Detecting-Deepfakes/README.md

 Using different open source models and prompting techniques

+A more indepth analysis can be found in the <a href="./Assessing Open Source LMMs.pdf" target="_blank">Assessing Open Source LMMs.pdf</a> paper.

 Original dataset can be found here: https://huggingface.co/datasets/OpenRL/DeepFakeFace

+## Installation Setup

+- Software
+  - Download <a href="https://ollama.com/"> Ollama</a>
+    - All models used can be found from the Ollama webiste
+    - To install a model run `ollama run "model_name"` in a terminal
+    - For further testing or if you want to run other models not available from Ollama `.gguf` files can be imported
+    - For more information please reference the Ollama documentation
+  - Python version 3.12.8
+    - Install dependencies from requirements.txt

 ## Why it is Important